nomilous/objective.black/ITS_A_VERY_GOOD_PLACE_TO_START.coffee.md

 # Ahem!

-    inter.jected the, Big.Bang -> enquire 'What on Earth are humans?'
+    inter.jected the, Big.Bang -> enquire 'What "ON EARTH" are humans?'